webrecorder/pywb/README.md

 vagrant up
 ```

-After pywb and all its dependencies are installed, the uwsgi server will start up and you should see:
+After pywb and all its dependencies are installed, the uWSGI server will startup

 ```
 spawned uWSGI worker 1 (and the only) (pid: 123, cores: 1)